dortania/OpenCore-Install-Guide/post-install/sleep.md

 * Samsung's PM981 SSDs
 * Micron's 2200S

-If you however do have these drives in your system, it's best to disable them via an SSDT: [Disabling desktop dGPUs](https://dortania.github.io/Getting-Started-With-ACPI/Desktops/desktop-disable.md)
+If you however do have these drives in your system, it's best to disable them via an SSDT: [Disabling desktop dGPUs](https://dortania.github.io/Getting-Started-With-ACPI/Desktops/desktop-disable.md).
 This guide is primarily for dGPU but works the exact same way with NVMe drives(as they're both just PCIe devices)

 ### Fixing CPU Power Management

+**For Intel**:

 To verify you have working CPU Power Management, see the [Fixing Power Management](/post-install/pm.md) page.
 And if not, then patch accordingly.

+**For AMD**:

+Fret not, for their is still hope for you as well!
+[AMDRyzenCPUPowerManagement.kext](https://github.com/trulyspinach/SMCAMDProcessor) can add power management to Ryzen based CPUs.
+Installation and usage is explained on the repo's README.md

 ## Other Culprits